BREWERYTOWN: NEIGHBORHOOD GUIDE

 For Pre-K through 8th grade, your children will be invited to Edward Gideon School, promoting “excellence and equity.”
 For High School, you’re invited to check out Benjamin Franklin High School.
 Students say, “I love my school.
 It’s extremely supportive and our principle is the best in Philadelphia.”
 Find a complete list of Philadelphia’s public schools here on the district website.

+If you’re looking for arts, culture, and an uplifting cup of coffee, check out Lucky Goat Coffeehouse.
+Family-owned, their atmosphere is designed to present the colors, culture, and art scene of Africa to Philly residents.
+If coffee isn’t your thing, try a cup of their freshly steeped tea from organic farms in India, China, and Sri Lanka.
 For an excellent cup and an incredible cause, check out The Monkey and The Elephant, Philly’s first and only non-profit coffee shop.
 Their focus is on supporting and employing young adults with a history in foster care.
 Stop by for a cappuccino, a breakfast panini, and a seat in their cozy Philly garden.
+For café creations and clean breakfast, visit iMunch Cafe.
+They specialize in offering kosher, dairy-free, gluten-free, and more specialized meals that will not only satisfy your taste buds, but provide fuel for your body.

 For those focused on staying in shape, check out Steelworks Strength Systems.
 They focus on safe and effective training, referring to their coaches as “blacksmiths of human potential.”
 They even offer 3 free classes to get you started.
 For personal training, group training, and boot camps, check out Fit Academy.
 Their Brewerytown location features 20ft glass walls and top-of-the-line exercise equipment.